fief-dev/docs/docs/self-hosting/environment-variables.md

 Fief-ception is a mind-fucking concept describing the fact that we actually use Fief to authenticate Fief users to the app 🤯

-That's why we necessarily need to create a first workspace and an admin user before being able to use Fief, as described in the [Quickstart](quickstart.md) section.
+That's why we set necessary variables to create the main workspace and first admin user, as described in the [Quickstart](quickstart.md) section.

 The variables below are here to configure the Fief server with a proper Fief client, as you would do in your own application!